Keith Tandy: Coaching career

 In 2019, Tandy coached high school football at Bishop McLaughlin Catholic High School in Pasco County, Florida, before returning to the Tampa Bay Buccaneers in 2020 as an assistant special teams coach.
 He helped win Super Bowl LV with the Buccaneers against the Kansas City Chiefs in the 2020 season.

+On March 3, 2026, the Cleveland Browns hired Tandy as their assistant special teams coach.

 Personal life

 Tandy is the son of Joyce Jordan.
 While playing for the Buccaneers, he has helped numerous charities as well as helped support the United States Armed Forces troops.
 While at West Virginia, he was roommates with teammate and fellow future Tampa Bay Buccaneers 2012 draft pick Najee Goode.